 Oh, and the licence fee is also used to make sure everyone in the UK gets broadband, especially rural areas.
 It did the same for digital TV.

 Right, I’ll shut up now.
-But let’s say we pay 3p a month towards all this, giving us 36p – a just 2p less than we actually need to get to £12.88 a month.
+But let’s say we pay 25p a month towards all this (a total of £3 a year).

-So just to quickly summarise, for me the TV licence cost is great value broken down like this.
+So just to quickly summarise, for me the £13.25 monthly TV licence cost could be broken down like this.

 - £6 a month for all the drama, comedy and documentaries